shema-boris/React-Dashboard/README.md

 # React Dashboard

 A modern and responsive dashboard application built with React, Vite, and Tailwind CSS.
-This project includes a feature-rich dashboard and a secure login page.
+This project includes a secure login page.

 ## Features

-- **Dashboard:** An interactive and customizable dashboard to visualize data.
 - **Login Page:** A secure authentication page for user access.
 - **Responsive Design:** Fully responsive layout for all screen sizes.